Arthur has been an online writer for over four years. His articles often focus on DIY home projects.

 With the exception of potatoes, we are self-sufficient in growing all our own vegetables in our back garden organically; without using chemical pest control or artificial fertilisers.
 The wildlife pond plays an important role by encouraging wildlife to help combat garden pests naturally.

 In this respect our first pond was a great success; to my surprise and delight frogs and newts colonised the pond within weeks of its construction.
 I was confident the pond would attract the frogs (they’re quite common in gardens), but newts in the middle of a city was a bit more of a surprise.
 I guess someone, somewhere, in the neighbourhood has a pond where the newts breed.

 The issues with the first pond were:

-- That it was only small (experimental), made in an hour, and
+- That it was only small (experimental) and made in an hour.

-- At the top of the garden where we couldn’t appreciate the beauty and wonders of the water and the wildlife.
+- It is at the top of the garden where we couldn’t appreciate the beauty and wonders of the water and the wildlife.

-Therefore the following year I made a new bigger in our patio next to the vegetable plot; and landscaped it with marginal plants, including water irises.
-Once made, I then gradually emptied the original pond (bucket by bucket); transferring the wildlife to their new home.
+Therefore, the following year, I made a new bigger pond in our patio next to the vegetable plot and landscaped it with marginal plants, including water irises.
+Once made, I then gradually emptied the original pond (bucket by bucket), transferring the wildlife to their new home.

 The main issue with the second pond was that the water irises became invasive within a few years.

 Therefore, I dug up all the water irises and transferred all the wildlife to buckets while I fitted a pre-moulded plastic pond in the space.
 Then, rather than the marginal plants, I landscaped a low-profile wall around the back and one side of the pond and made a small rockery for alpine plants.